mikhel1984/sonata/README.md

-# Sonata
+# so/\/ata

-**Sonata** is a **Lua** based program for mathematical computations.
-It is also a library of objects and functions for solving different mathematical tasks.
-Each module is independent of others and can be used standalone.
+**Sonata** is a mathematical library and console based interpreter for solving different problems.
+The program is written in pure **Lua** language and can be called on each platform where the **Lua** is installed.
+It is designed to be a handy tool for simple calculations and modeling.

 ![Screenshot](https://user-images.githubusercontent.com/20392522/51679461-17989b00-1ff0-11e9-83f8-922a3356f505.png)